 What is Photoshop Camera?

 Photoshop Camera, or PsC, is what Snapchat filters would look like if they were made by Adobe.
 Powered by Adobe Sensei, the company’s artificial intelligence program, Photoshop Camera uses tricks like facial and object recognition to apply filters specific to the image.
-Only, instead of giving your selfie floral deer antlers,
+Only, instead of giving your selfie floral deer antlers, Photoshop Camera blurs the background of the photo, applies studio lighting effects, creates pop art, or adds a number of different effects.

 Despite their complexity, Photoshop Camera’s filters, called Lenses, work in live view, so you can see the effects applied to the image in real time.
 In other words, the app is capable of editing photos before you actually take them.
 (Don’t worry, it can also edit photos you’ve already taken that reside in your camera roll.)